 A highlight is climbing all the way down the staircase (you will be tempted not to because you have to go back up or, tip, have someone drive down to get you) and getting wet.
 Yes, you will get soaked if you go to this viewing spot.
 In August, that is a great thing.
 In October, probably not.

-A perfect thing to do after visiting Montmorency Falls is to visit the island in the St. Lawrence River called Île d’Orléans.
+A perfect thing to do after visiting Montmorency Falls is to explore the island in the St. Lawrence River called Île d’Orléans.
 The island is the original French settlement in the area and now produces agriculture all year round.
 There are several farm stands, local artisan shops, and other attractions worth visiting.

 Local Quebec Maple Syrup (Sirop)